 With the rush we tend to sometimes let it slip about putting everything in the right place as we rush in or out the door, and our entrances take the brunt of that clutter explosion.

-Along with making it as easy as possible to store things in an organized fashion, take a little time each week to tidy up your entranceways.
+Along with making it as easy as possible to store things in an organized fashion, take a little time each day, as part of your daily tidy up routine, to tidy your entranceways.
+You can read more about this daily routine in the article linked below.

 Especially look for "hidden clutter" -- such as the item that has been sitting on the hall bench for three days and you're starting not to notice it anymore.

-Dealing with mudroom and entryway organization every week keeps clutter from building back up, and keeps things functional most of the time without lots of extra effort, so its well worth the small time investment.
+Dealing with mudroom and entryway organization regularly keeps clutter from building back up, and keeps things functional most of the time without lots of extra effort, so its well worth the small time investment.

 I would love to know how this week's Mudroom & Entryway Organization Challenge is going.
 You can tell me your progress or give me more ideas for how you've organized this area in your home in the comments below.